Royal Naval Cordite Factory, Holton Heath: The site

-A site was needed because Winston Churchill, the First Lord of the Admiralty, insisted that the Royal Navy had their own independent supply of Cordite.
+A site was needed because Winston Churchill, the First Lord of the Admiralty, insisted that the Royal Navy had their independent supply of Cordite.
 The Army was to be supplied with Cordite from the HM Factory, Gretna, at Gretna, Scotland, another remote location.
 Holton Heath was chosen in 1914 because of its remote location, away from centres of population, and its good transportation links, on a backwater of Poole Harbour, adjacent to the London and South Western Railway, and the A351 Wareham to Poole road.

 During construction and during World War I, it was guarded by a detachment of armed Metropolitan Police.
 After World War I, the site was guarded by the Royal Marine Police; and later the Ministry of Defence Police.
 There were several scares and false alarms during construction, i.e. claims that various builder's and contractor's English or Irish employees were German spies or saboteurs.
 All these claims had to be investigated.
 In 1935, during the Re-armament Period, a new nitroglycerin plant was bought from Cologne, Germany, and installed by German technicians.
 It was necessary for the police to guard them, as they may otherwise have been attacked due to resentment about the rise in power of Nazi Germany and memories of World War I.

 The main site was bounded by the A351, Station Road and the London and South Western Railway.
 Holton Heath railway station was opened to serve the RNCF, which was linked to the railway by a siding which entered the site just east of the station.
 A few administration buildings were built on the other side of Station Road.
 A coal-fired water pumping house was also built away from the main site, at Corfe Mullen, to pump water from the River Stour.
 Supplied with coal from its own railway siding on the Somerset and Dorset Railway, which passed nearby, it was linked to a 3.5 million gallon reservoir inside the RNCF by a 16-inch water main.

 A jetty, Rockley Jetty, was also constructed in Poole Harbour just outside the main site.
 It was used to load Cordite onto boats for transport to Priddy's Hard, in Gosport.
 The jetty was linked into the factory's railway system using standard gauge track.
 This private track ran parallel to the London and South Western Railway (LSWR) for some distance.
 It crossed over the top of the LSWR by means of a bridge.
-The bridge has now been removed.
+As of 2023 the bridge was still visible on Google Maps.